woaproject/deployment-bridge/upgradable-wo-parity/DETAILS.md

 ```
 home_contract_address = "0xad1dae0320717a288912ff7bae766ac87e7d14a5"
 foreign_contract_address = "0xfd03be9947cbecb14a1ae8729936e23af7a0b50b"
-home_deploy = 1768893
-foreign_deploy = 6715777
 checked_deposit_relay = 1768893
 checked_withdraw_relay = 6715777
 checked_withdraw_confirm = 6715777
 ```
 **OR** `db.toml` can be copied from local machine, in this case `db_toml_location` variable should be set in `hosts.yml` to absolute path of the file

 4. Bridge service is installed for `systemd` so that it auto-start on startup and auto-restarts if bridge process fails.
-Bridge service starts after parity services are started.
 Example of `/etc/systemd/system/bridge.service`
 ```
 [Unit]
 Description=bridge